sxsw/rfm/README.md

 * From https://rubygems.org/gems/ginjo-rfm
 * From https://github.com/ginjo/rfm

-Ginjo-rfm requires ActiveSupport for several features, including XML parsing.
+Ginjo-rfm requires the ActiveSupport gem for several features, including XML parsing.
 Rfm has been tested and works with ActiveSupport 2.3.5 thru 3.1.3, on both ruby 1.8.7 and ruby 1.9.2.
 ActiveModel requires ActiveSupport 3+ and is not compatible with ActiveSupport 2.3.x.
 So while you CAN use ginjo-rfm with Rails 2.3, you will not have ActiveModel features like callbacks and validations.
 Basic modeling functionality and Filemaker interaction will continue to work, unaffected by the presence or absence of ActiveModel.

 For the best performance, it is recommended that you use the Ox, Libxml-ruby, Nokogiri, or Hpricot parser.
 Ginjo-rfm does not require these gems by dependency, so you will have to make sure they are installed on your machine and/or specified in your Gemfile, if you wish to use them.
 If you don't want to install any of these parsers, Rfm will use the REXML parser included with the Ruby standard library.
 Similarly, ginjo-rfm does not require ActiveModel by dependency, so also make sure that is installed and/or specified in your Gemfile if you wish to use ActiveModel features.